Untitled (Nuestra Sonora del Rosario)

 The story of Our Lady of the Rosary was depicted by the Italian Baroque painter Caravaggio in his 1607 altarpiece painting, Madonna of the Rosary.

-Untitled (Nuestra Sonora del Rosario) uses Caravaggio’s painting as a platform to exhibit a redacted page out of Border Patrol Strategic Plan 1994 & Beyond.
+Untitled (Nuestra Sonora del Rosario) uses a reproduction of cropped section of Caravaggio’s painting as a platform to exhibit a redacted page out of Border Patrol Strategic Plan 1994 & Beyond.
 In direct dialogue with each other, these two objects draw a connection between the violent colonial strategies of the Spanish conquistadors and contemporary American Border Patrol and immigration policies.